All Episodes

 But the sequence is important.

-Um in late December, early January, the FBI Washington Field Office closed the case against Flynn.
+Remember, in late December, early January, the FBI Washington Field Office closed the case against Flynn.

 No derogatory information.

-Uh he's not a Russian asset.
+He's not a Russian asset.

-January 4th, Peter Strzok, at the behest of Comey and McCabe countermanded it and ordered to keep it open the very next day, July 5th, Comey meets with Obama, the White House, Biden, Brennan, Clapper, Yates, Rice, they're all there.
+The very next day, July 5th, Comey meets with Obama at the White House, Biden, Brennan, Clapper, Yates, Rice, they're all there.

-Obama brings up the Flynn Kisley Act conversation.
+Obama brings up the Flynn-Kisley Act conversation.

-What are we going to do with this the very next day, uh January 6th, uh Comey goes over to Trump Tower and ambushes Trump with what was surely a trap and tells him about only two pages of the dossier.
+The very next day, January 6th, Comey goes over to Trump Tower and ambushes Trump with what was surely a trap and tells him about only two pages of the dossier.

-Of course it wasn't.
+Of course, it wasn't.

 So this has Barack Obama's fingerprints all over it.